 Lovely Assistant: The "Finders Keepers Keeper" - Mindy on Eure's version, Kelly on Toffler's.
 In both cases she was an African-American woman who helped out in the house and modeled some of the prizes.

-Every player got to keep the pair of Converse sneakers he/she wore on the show, just as Double Dare contestants kept their Reeboks.
+Promotional Consideration: Every player got to keep the pair of Converse sneakers he/she wore on the show, just as Double Dare contestants kept their Reeboks.
 Also, every crew member (including the host) wore a pair of the company's shoes.
+Converse, meanwhile, would get a plug in the announcer's closing spiel at the end of the episode.

-Anti-Climax: Some of the Romps never really got going, with the contestants finding only two or even just one clue card.
+Anti-Climax: Some of the Romps never really got going, with the contestants finding only two or even just one clue card; this could be particularly painful to watch if the rest of the episode had either been a Curb-Stomp Battle or gone right to the wire.
 On at least two occasions in the Toffler era, the winning team found the first clue card in less than 10 seconds, but then spent over 80 seconds in a fruitless search for the second card due to a misunderstanding of the clue.

-Blatant Lies: The prizes aren't actually in the house as stated in the intro (see top of page).
+Blatant Lies: The prizes aren't actually in the house, despite the intro mentioning "our prize-filled house".

 Bucket Booby-Trap: Subverted, as the contents would usually come out of cabinets, boxes on top of shelves, the ceiling, etc.